fkberthold/PiRogue/README.md

 I'm using the constraint system to display the screen.
 I still need to move the character around, but that should be pretty easy, I think I'll try to have it behave correctly with walls too.

+#### 2019-08-16

+I've found that debugging this code can be a serious nightmare because circumstances that would cause an exception in other languages simply evaluate to `no.` So I've put together a seriously adhoc unittest system.
+For now it only works on equality on function returns, but since I'm already expanding out my predicates, including predicates that are using constraints, I'm going to have to expand it.

+On the plus side, I have a game loop, the character still doesn't move, but you can run the game with `picat rogue.pi` and exit the loop with `q`.

 ### Step 4 - The map: TODO
 ### Step 5 - Saving/Loading: TODO
 ### Step 6 - It's alive!
 Alive!: TODO